 Lawn spray sprinklers (spray sprinkler bodies) are used as part of in-ground irrigation systems.

 There are no national standards for lawn spray sprinklers.
-In May 2018, Vermont adopted state standards based on WaterSense Version 1.0, which was issued in September 2017.
 Lawn spray sprinklers have a recommended operating water pressure, but in most cases the actual operating pressure is significantly higher, which results in wasted water, misting, and uneven coverage.
-The WaterSense specification for lawn spray sprinklers applies to the sprinkler body (the exterior shell of the spray sprinkler that connects to the irrigation system piping and houses the spray nozzle.)
-The WaterSense draft specification effectively requires that sprinkler bodies contain internal pressure regulation.
-Lawn spray sprinkler bodies that meet the WaterSense specification can reduce water use by 10% on average.
+The WaterSense specification for lawn spray sprinklers, which was issued in 2017, applies to the sprinkler body (the exterior shell of the spray sprinkler that connects to the irrigation system piping and houses the spray nozzle).
+The specification effectively requires that sprinkler bodies contain internal pressure regulation.
+Lawn spray sprinkler bodies that meet the WaterSense specification can reduce water use by about 18% on average.

-EPA estimates that more than 13 million US homes have automatic lawn irrigation systems, and about half of all residential outdoor water use is for spray irrigation.
+According to the Environmental Protection Agency (EPA), more than 30% of all residential water use is used outdoors, and up to 50 percent of all that outdoor water use is wasted due to inefficient irrigation methods and systems.
 EPA estimates that roughly 10% of current irrigation systems use sprinkler bodies with internal pressure regulation.

 ASAP estimates that if every state adopted the WaterSense specification for lawn spray sprinklers as a standard, by 2025 the US would save 141 billion gallons of water annually.